-We have introduced a new Code of Business Conduct which sets out our commitment to upholding the highest standards of professionalism, ethics and integrity.
-Our Business Code of Conduct can be found on our website and will be sent to our key suppliers to remind them of our requirement that they adhere to the same standards we do.
+We have a Code of Business Conduct which sets out our commitment to upholding the highest standards of professionalism, ethics and integrity.
+Our Business Code of Conduct can be found on our website and has been sent to our key suppliers to remind them of our requirement that they adhere to the same standards we do.

 We provide training to our key staff so they are able to understand the requirements of the Modern Slavery Act 2015, and to ensure that our business operations are at all times conducted in accordance with the policies set out in this statement.

 Signed by Keith Pearse, Partner of Mourant LP on 8 August 2019